-Want a free taste of The Laura Mac Method?GET THE ACTORS TOOLKIT
+Want a taste of The Laura Mac Method?GET THE ACTORS TOOLKIT FREE

 In the old world, the biggest challenge of the audition process was nerves.
 Sitting in the waiting room outside of casting getting ready to go in and deliver your performance and dealing with the butterflies in your stomach and the crazy thoughts running through your head.

 I say it in the video, and I’ll reiterate here – everyone is forgiving right now of a less than perfect set up.
 We’re all in the same boat, learning to shift and readjust and try something new.
 So if you don’t have the best set up yet, don’t worry about it.
 Just make a list of all the things you’d like to have in your home set up and slowly build one item at a time.
-Focus on the basics; filming horizontally, good enough lighting to see your face, distracting free backdrop, proper eyelines, clean audio and proper file size and sharing.
+Focus on the basics; filming horizontally, good enough lighting to see your face, distraction free backdrop, proper eyelines, clean audio and proper file size and sharing.
 (If any of that causes anxiety, don’t worry, I cover it all step by step in the tutorial above).

 If I can recommend nothing else, it’s this: Start Now!
 Don’t wait until your first self tape audition or Zoom callback to figure it out.
 By that time, you’ve got to worry about presenting your character, learning your sides, choreographing your moments and settling into a great performance.
 Don’t make your acting job harder by also having to worry about the technical sides at the same time.
 Do yourself a favour and take an afternoon to test your self tape setup and your Zoom setup so that when your agent does send you that audition request – and they will – you’ll be ready.
 And as forgiving as everyone is, the longer that self tapes and zooms are the norm, the more actors build and perfect their home set ups, the higher the expectations will be for you to deliver quality self tapes, and bug free Zoom connections.